 When you’re writing a speech, you should consider several factors:

-1. Write for Listeners – There is no set formula for writing speeches, but you should always bear in mind that you are writing for listeners, not readers.
-That means using features of conversational English such as colloquialisms.
-At the same time, avoid business or industry jargon and instead choose words and grammar that you’re sure the audience will understand.
+There is no set formula for writing speeches, but you should always bear in mind that you are writing for listeners, not readers.
+That means using conversational English, including colloquialisms.
+Avoid business or industry jargon and instead choose words and grammar that you’re sure the audience will understand.

-2. Speaker Style – A speech’s text should accommodate the speaker’s style whether that’s drawling, clipped, long-winded, forceful, calm, etc. So if you’re writing a speech for someone else, it’s a good idea to note the individual’s vocal rhythm and pace.
+A speech’s text should accommodate the speaker’s style, whether that’s drawling, clipped, long-winded, forceful, calm, etc. So if you’re writing a speech for someone else, it’s a good idea to note the individual’s vocal rhythm and pace.
 Some people speak differently when giving speeches than they do in regular conversation, so if possible, obtain recordings of the speaker in both situations for future reference.

-3. Speech Objective – Before you write, you need to determine what you want the speech to achieve.
-If you’re writing for someone else, you’ll need to get together to discuss possible topics.
+Before you write, you need to determine what you want the speech to achieve.
+If you’re writing for someone else, you’ll need to get together to discuss the goal and the topic angle that will accomplish it.

-4. Context – While you’re considering topics, you’ll need to bear in mind the context in which the speech will take place.
-The context includes the type of event at which the speech will delivered (e.g., workshop, conference, seated dinner, etc.) and the type of people who will be in the audience.
+While you’re considering topics, you’ll need to bear in mind the context in which the speech will take place.
+The context includes the type of event at which the speech will be delivered (e.g., workshop, conference, seated dinner, etc.) and the type of people who will be in the audience.

-6. Readability – Always make the speech text readable by using double-spaced copy with wide margins and large fonts.
-Also, spell out large figures;“six million” is easier to read than“6,000,000.”
+Always make the speech text readable by using double-spaced copy with wide margins and large fonts.
+Also, spell out large figures; “six million” is easier to read than“6,000,000.”

-7. Editing/Rewriting – Whether you’re writing for yourself or someone else you should expect to rewrite and/or edit speech.
-As you edit the speech, your goal should be to sharpen its focus, increase its impact, make it easy to understand and more.
+Whether you’re writing for yourself or someone else, you should expect to rewrite and/or edit.
+As you edit the speech, your goal should be to sharpen its focus, increase its impact, make it easy to understand, and more.
 In fact, you should be prepared to make several editing passes.

 Follow these tips and you’ll be on your way to preparing a successful and memorable speech.